newrelic/newrelic-client-go/README.md

 ## Upgrade to the latest version

 1. Run the following command to tell Go to download the latest version.
+You can also check the latest version out in [this page](https://pkg.go.dev/github.com/newrelic/newrelic-client-go/v2/newrelic).
    ```
    go get github.com/newrelic/newrelic-client-go/v2@latest
    ```